stuartlynn/data-and-lab/_posts/2017-07-18-healthindicators variables.md

 |PerCa\_come|Percapita income, 2011 adjusted dollars|
 |Unemp\_ment|Unemployment as a percent of persons aged 16 or older|

 Prepared by Jingyuan Zhou.
 Last updated July 10, 2017.
+Data provided "as is", no warranties.